rocher/mold/docs/reference-guide.md

    README_World.md
 ```

-Undefined variables in a file name always issue an error; no optional
+Undefined variables in a file name always issue a warning; no optional
 substitution here.
 Substitution in file names is enabled by default, but can
 be disabled.